snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/plugins/adding-plugins-to-your-tracker/index.md

 ---
-title: "Adding plugins to your tracker"
+title: "Adding plugins to your tracker TODO"
 date: "2021-04-19"
 sidebar_position: 500
 ---